FRCDashboard/FRCDashboard/README.md

 ## Setting up

 * For the camera to work, you must change the source in `index.html` to the IP of your live camera feed.
 This may take some tweaking.
-* It is recommended that you close the top panel of the standard FRC DriverStation to make room for a sized-down Chrome window.
+* It is recommended that you close the top panel of the FRC DriverStation to make room for a sized-down Chrome window.

 ## Running the code